Ntf-Sadnan/CodeStacker/README.md

 Share your full code base with LLMs or for easy analysis.
 CodeStacker takes a `.zip` archive of your project, extracts and consolidates the content of relevant text files into a single, formatted `.txt` output, processed entirely in your browser.

-# CodeStacker

-Share your full code base with LLMs or for easy analysis.
-Takes a project `.zip`, extracts relevant code, and combines it into a single text file, processed in your browser.

 ## Features

 *   Processes `.zip` files client-side.